 TALH expects students to conduct themselves in a manner that reasonable adults would find appropriate and inoffensive (e.g., hand-holding, a brief kiss, or a friendly hug is acceptable).
-Students are expected to be respectful of others at all times and to comply promptly with any person's request to cease a public display of affection.
+Students are always expected to be respectful of others and to comply promptly with any person's request to cease a public display of affection.